-Intermediate: utilising After Effects tools
+Use After Effects tools

-Learn how the Refine Edge tool improves the underlying Roto Brush effect, in this tutorial by Chris Meyer.
+Learn how the Refine Edge tool improves the underlying Roto Brush effect in this tutorial by Chris Meyer.

-Learn how to use the Refine Edge tool after the Roto Brush tool to erase an edge refinement.
+Following on from the above, learn how to use the Refine Edge tool after the Roto Brush tool to erase an edge refinement.

 There are two ways to export compositions from After Effects: the Render Queue and Adobe Media Encoder.
 Each method has its benefits, Maria Corte explains how to use both.

 This tutorial by Chris Meyer explains how to apply the Pixel Motion Blur effect to avoid visual strobing when playing back some footage and 3D renders at normal speed.